Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See ships in ON convoys

 Nov.
 1 New York City Liverpool Nov.
-19 SC 108 See SC 108
+19 SC 108 Convoy will be added

 Dec.
 9 Liverpool New York City Jan.
 1-1943 ON 152

 1943 Febr.
-23 New York City SC 121 Sunk - see "Final Fate" below,
+23 New York City SC 121 Sunk - See "Final Fate" below,

 and analysis of attacks

-She was scheduled for the Halifax-U.K. Convoy HX 139 in July-1941, but instead joined Convoy HX 140 together with the Norwegian Boreas (station 16), Madrono (112), Skiensfjord (97), Velox (56), Velma (96), Alaska (106), Stiklestad (95), Vardefjell (84), Evita (114), Olaf Bergh (124), Thorshov (83), Thorshavet (43), Ferncastle (113), and Helgøy (77).
+She was now scheduled for the Halifax-U.K. Convoy HX 139 on July 16-1941, but instead joined Convoy HX 140 on July 22, together with the Norwegian Boreas (station 16), Madrono (112), Skiensfjord (97), Velox (56), Velma (96), Alaska (106), Stiklestad (95), Vardefjell (84), Evita (114), Olaf Bergh (124), Thorshov (83), Thorshavet (43), Ferncastle (113), and Helgøy (77).
 Beth and Petter were also initially in this convoy but left due to engine problems.
-Bonneville had a general cargo for Liverpool.
-She later returned across the Atlantic with the westbound Convoy ON 10, leaving Liverpool on Aug.
-27.
+Bonneville had a general cargo for Liverpool, and arrived there on Aug.
+6, remaining for about 3 weeks.
+She returned across the Atlantic later that month with Convoy ON 10, and arrived Halifax on Sept.
+13, the convoy having been dispersed Sept.
+11. According to Page 1, she was bound for New York, where she later arrived Sept.
+19.

-Arnold Hague now has her returning to the U.K. with Convoy SC 108, departing New York City on Nov.
+Arnold Hague now has her returning to the U.K. with Convoy SC 108*, departing New York City on Nov.
 1-1942, arriving Liverpool on the 19th.
 Bonneville had a general cargo and sailed in station 81 of the convoy, which also included the Norwegian Brand (returned), Granfoss, Snar, Torfinn Jarl and Vanja.
-The following month she shows up in station 41 of the westbound Convoy ON 152, bound for New York in ballast, acting as the Commodore's ship for the convoy, which departed Liverpool on Dec.
+Her last Trans-Atlantic voyage that year was made in station 41 of the westbound Convoy ON 152.
+She was bound for New York in ballast, where she arrived Jan.
+1-1943, again having served as Commodore Vessel for the convoy, which departed Liverpool on Dec.
 9. The Norwegian Grey County and Sommerstad also took part, as did Veni for a while, but she lost touch and returned to port.
 Arnold Hague has also included Santos and Spero.
 (Santos joined from Halifax, having lost touch with Convoy ON 153 - see Santos).
-This proved to be Bonneville's last westbound convoy voyage - she was sunk on her way back to the U.K.
+Bonneville subsequently had a long stay in New York (Page 2), before embarking on her return voyage, which proved to be her last.

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships named here can be found via the alphabet index at the end of this page, or go to the Master Ship Index.

 Final Fate - 1943:

-According to what is found in "Nortraships flåte" the engine was stopped immediately and the port lifeboat with 4 men was launched, but 2 men were washed overboard by a wave.
-However, shortly afterwards 1 of them was washed back on the ship's deck by another large wave (this was Radio Operator Aksel Remøe, according to his own witness statement at the maritime hearings, included further down in this text).
+According to "Nortraships flåte" the engine was stopped immediately and the port lifeboat with 4 men was launched, but 2 men were washed overboard by a wave.
+However, shortly afterwards 1 of them was washed back on the ship's deck by another large wave (this was Radio Operator Aksel Remøe, according to his own witness statement at the maritime hearings, included further down in this narrative).
 He jumped overboard again, and with his other shipmate he swam back to the lifeboat and was able to get back in.
 A 3rd wave knocked all 4 overboard again, but they were all able to crawl back on board and get the boat away from the side of the ship with the help of the oars, though it was now full of water, and with the constant heavy seas washing over it, bailing proved to be useless.
 They saw the lights from the lifevests of shipmates in the water but were unable to get to them.
 3 hours later, 1 of the men in the lifeboat froze to death (2nd engineer), and shortly afterwards another 2 died (the 1st engineer and the carpenter, as per the radio operator's statement at the hearings).
-About 7 hours after the torpedo had hit the lone survivor from this boat, Aksel Remø, was picked up by the rescue vessel.
+About 7 hours after the torpedo had hit the lone survivor from this boat, Aksel Remøe, was picked up by the rescue vessel.
 His report has been added below.

 Jürgen Rohwer gives the position for Bonneville's attack as 58 45N 21 57W at 22:35 on March 9 (German time).
 She had the British landing craft LCT-2341 (143 gt) as deck cargo and this was also lost.